Morphine Addiction

 Signs of Morphine Addiction

-A person can develop a dependence on morphine very quickly, so it’s important to know what signs to look for in a loved one or even yourself.
-The sooner these signs are caught, the faster you can get help and avoid a long road of suffering from opioid abuse or substance use disorder.
+A person can develop a dependence on morphine very quickly, so it’s important to know what signs to look for in a loved one or yourself.

-Signs of addiction include:
+Signs of morphine addiction might include:

 - Ignoring important social activities